rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="5.23.1.2">5.23.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.23.2 RDA Definition and scope
+## 5.23.2 RDA definition and scope

 <a name="5.23.2.1">5.23.2.1</a> A timespan during which a published manifestation is published, released, or issued.